qheilmann/CommandAPI-docs/docs/en/user-setup/command-conversion/conversion.md

 # Command Conversion for server admins

-The CommandAPI has the ability to convert plugin commands into "Vanilla compatible" commands automatically on startup.
-This allows you to use `/execute` and Minecraft functions/tags for plugins that do not use the CommandAPI.
+The CommandAPI can convert plugin commands into "Vanilla compatible" commands automatically on startup.
+This allows you to use `/execute` and Minecraft functions/tags for plugins that don’t use the CommandAPI.
 For example, if you want to use the `/hat` command from the plugin `Essentials` in an `/execute` command or from a command block, you can use the CommandAPI's command conversion setting to do so.

 The CommandAPI has 3 different conversion methods, each one more specific and powerful than the others.
 These are the following: